GrandpaBond/pxt-heading/README.md

 pole (situated incidentally in northern Canada!)
 In the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground; near the equator it points roughly horizontally.

+The magnetometer reads the field strength separately in the X, Y & Z directions (the dimensions of a 3D box with the magnetic field vector as its diagonal).
+As the buggy spins,these orthogonal strengths oscillate either side of zero.

-One way of visualising it in 3D is to imagine a sphere centred on the magnetometer, with a magnetic field-vector through the middle intersecting it at a point on its surface.
-When viewed from the perspective of our spinning buggy, the field-vector traces out a circle on the sphere whose diameter ranges from tiny in polar regions (where the field is more vertical) to the full diameter of the sphere when we are near the earth's equator (where the field is horizontal).
+One way of visualising the situation is to imagine a sphere centred on the magnetometer.
+A magnetic field-vector through the middle will intersect it at a point on its surface.
+When viewed from the perspective of our spinning buggy, successive points will traces out a circle on the sphere whose diameter ranges from tiny (in polar regions where the field is more vertical) to the full diameter of the sphere (when we are near the earth's equator and the field is horizontal).
 We'll call this circle the Spin Circle.

 ## Magnetometer Calibration